 Ready to get started?

 iD Tech offers a range of online private lessons that help students get into robotics with expert, personalized guidance.
-Plus, summer is just a few months away, and our online summer camps are filling up fast!
+Plus, summer is just a few months away, and our STEM summer camps are filling up fast!

 Courses are led by top-tier instructors, so students build in-demand skills for futures in robotics, coding, game development, design, and more.
 Guaranteed small class sizes ensure personalized learning for all skill levels.